mekkablue/Glyphs-Scripts/README.md

 * **Remove Non-Standard Anchors from Selected Glyphs:** Removes all anchors from a glyph that should not be there by default, e.g., `ogonek` from `J`.
 Potentially dangerous, because it may delete false positives.
 So, first use the report script below.
 * **Replicate Anchors in Suffixed Glyphs:** Goes through selected dot-suffixed glyphs and duplicates anchors from their respective base glyphs.
 E.g. will recreate anchors of *X* in *X.ss01*, *X.swsh* and *X.alt*.
 * **Report Non-Standard Anchors to Macro window:** Goes through all glyphs in the font and reports in the Macro window if it finds non-default anchors.
 Lines are copy-pasteable in Edit view.
+* **Shine Through Anchors:** In all layers of selected glyphs, inserts ‘traversing’ anchors from components.

 ## App